Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

 <div class="good padded">That puts the final runtime for the problem on my machine at <b>23.282µs</b>.</div>

 That's 3 orders of magnitude faster than where it started.
-As is common for this kind of thing, the vast majority of that improvement came from a few comparatively small/simple chnages.
+As is common for this kind of thing, the vast majority of that improvement came from a few comparatively small/simple changes.

 Despite that, don't think I can claim that my solution is "optimal".
 Especially when considering the fact that some changes sped up code locally while regressing it on the benchmark bot (which even has a very similar CPU architecture to my own), I wouldn't be surprised if it was be possible to make significant progress beyond this point.